nuxt/nuxt.com/content/deploy/cloudflare.md

 By setting `deployConfig: true`, Nitro will automatically generate a `wrangler.json` that points to the correct build outputs.
 If you need to add [Cloudflare Workers configuration](https://developers.cloudflare.com/workers/wrangler/configuration/), such as bindings, you can either:

-- Set these in your Nuxt config under the `cloudflare: {wrangler : ... }` key.
+- Set these in your Nuxt config under the `cloudflare: { wrangler : ... }` key.
 This has the same type as `wrangler.json`.
 - Provide your own `wrangler.jsonc`.
 Nitro will automatically set the `main` and `assets.directory` keys to the correct build output.

 ```json [wrangler.jsonc]